mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 const charlie = await TestNetWallet.newRandom();

 // In javascript, the contract can take a binary argument as a Uint8Array or
-// hexidecimal strings just like cashscript, but passing passing `true`
+// hexadecimal strings just like CashScript, but passing passing `true`
-// here causes getPublicKey() returns hex,
+// here causes getPublicKey() to return hex,
+// (in case you wanted to paste into the data into CashScript playground.)
-// the default is an Array
+// the default is a Uint8Array
 const alicePk = alice.getPublicKey(true);
 const charliePk = charlie.getPublicKey(true);